flow4u/public/README.md

 **Update**
 2020-02-27: Additional countries added to filters, code improvement to make adding new countries to filters easier
 2020-02-26: Additional countries added to filters, Graph 3: Recovered + Deaths added
+2020-02-29: Additional countries added

 A Colab notebook to display the linked data from [Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)
 A number of filters can be applied: All, Mainland China, All excl Mainland China, Asia, Europe, Russia, Indian, Western (Europe +
 Japan + North America + Australia, Middle East, Others)

+The filters need to be updated manually when new countries are added to the CSSEGISandData datasets.

 ### Graph 1
 - Confirmed
 - Infected (Confirmed - Recovered - Diseased)